adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 6. After approval, when the voting period starts, the user can submit their vote:
    1. When user clicks on vote, their Identity Commitment is again generated on the backend using their email and secret key, which then fetched to the client to generate ZK proofs.
    2. Using the users identity commitment and the election Id the ZK proofs are generated on the client.
-   3. Proofs are submitted to backend which works as a re-layer in this case, from here the proofs are submitted to the blockchain in a transaction.
+   3. Proofs are submitted to backend which works as a middle layer in this case, from here the proofs are submitted to the blockchain in a transaction.
    4. Blockchain verifies the ZK proofs to confirm the user is an approved voter who hasn't yet voted.
 If valid, their vote is registered.
 7. Users can subscribe to an election to be notified of the results via email once it concludes.